 Hair loss could be the result of a bunch of things – genetics, hormonal fluctuations, and even certain medicines can cause it.
 Saw palmetto might help with the hormonal factor and effectively defend against hair loss.

 Is Saw Palmetto Good for Hair?

 The supplementation of saw palmetto could be great for hair loss.
 A study conducted on alopecia shows that saw palmetto enhanced the quality of the hair, as well as increased the amount and density of the hair.
 Moreover, increased levels of DHT in the body has been linked to hair loss.
-Saw palmetto inhibits its production and uptake in the hair follicles.
-For more information about hot to get healthy hair, skin and nails, check out this blog.
+Saw palmetto inhibits its production and uptake in the hair follicles, and generally supports healthy hair, skin, and nails..

 Saw Palmetto for Prostate Health?
 We Say Yes.

 Saw palmetto could be a great addition to your health routine.
 But why stop there?
 When looking to supplement your day with nutrients, it’s best to choose a product that puts ingredients first.
-Pros-T is packed with all natural ingredients that enhance urinary flow, promotes a healthy hormonal balance, and eases symptoms associated with the prostate.
+Pros-T is packed with all-natural ingredients that enhance urinary flow, promote a healthy hormonal balance, and ease symptoms associated with the prostate.